 PP contains no lead or heavy metals or leachable components.
 It is much less flammable than paperboard and it gives off no toxic gases when burned.

 PP is chemically unreactive and chemically inert.
 It is pH7 neutral.

 Albox PP products can replace traditional paperboard items in records management thus saving the cutting down of trees to make the paperboard.

 PP is much more durable than paperboard and the much longer lifestyle reduces the amount of waste.
 PP is not damaged by water and will not tear or deteriorate with frequent handling.
 It does not propagate bacterial growth or attract rodents (it has no food value)..

-Paperboard products such as ring binders that have metal rings that can rust in tropical areas and they are not recyclable.
+Paperboard products such as ring binders that have metal rings that can rust in tropical areas and they are not recycled.
 The Albox alternative files have nylon ring mechanisms and are recyclable.

-Polypropylene should not be confused with one of the earlier plastics - PVC - which is not good for records management and storage products.
-As PVC ages it releases acids that attack the contents of PVC enclosures.
+Polypropylene should not be confused with one of the earlier plastics - PVC - which is not good for records management and storage products because as PVC ages it releases acids that attack the contents of PVC enclosures.
 This is particularly bad for photographic items.